Life insurance should change as your life changes. Learn when, how, and why to adjust your coverage.

 3. Buying a House

-When you buy a house with a partner, you’ll want your significant other to be able to pay off the house's mortgage if you die.
-An insurance policy that covers the full value of the mortgage will give your partner the ability to stay in your house even if you aren’t around to contribute to the mortgage payment.
+When you buy a house with a partner, you’ll likely want to help your significant other pay the mortgage if you die.
+Life insurance can be used to cover this — you could apply for a policy that covers the full value of the mortgage and will help your partner stay in your house even if you aren’t around to contribute to the mortgage payment.

 4. Having a Child

 Raising a child takes money.
-A life insurance policy will cover the costs of raising your children, even if you’re no longer living to provide for them.
-Even stay-at-home parents need an insurance policy.
-After all, your work provides tremendous value for your children.
+A life insurance policy can help cover the costs of raising your children, even if you’re no longer living to provide for them.
+Even stay-at-home parents need life insurance.
+After all, your work provides tremendous value for your family.

 5. Adopting a Pet